 CONNECTING BUSINESSES AND CREATING PARTNERSHIPS

-Join our business delegation to South Africa and Mozambique, November 13th – 17th, 2017 and explore business opportunities and meet local partners that are interested in doing business with Nordic companies within food/agribusiness, tourism/service and innovative healthcare solutions.
+Join our digital business delegation to Kenya, February 25th – 29th, 2020 and explore business opportunities and meet local partners that are interested in doing business with Nordic companies within digital business and solutions.

-Explore your business potential – discover business opportunities within agribusiness, tourism, innovative healthcare, November 13th – 17th, 2017.
+Explore your business potential – discover business opportunities within digital solutions, February 25th – 29th, 2020.

-Nordekon ApS invites Nordic companies to join our business delegation to Mozambique and South Africa in November 2017.
-The purpose of the business delegation is to identify relevant local business partners including relevant meetings with high level officials.
-In cooperation with Mr. Anders Frigaard from danishknowhow consulting company, Nordekon ApS will organise an individual programme for your company in accordance with your needs and it will include the following:
+In cooperation with Danish Chamber of Commerce, Nordekon Consultancy Company invites Nordic companies to join our business delegation to Kenya in February 2020.
+The purpose of the business delegation is to meet and identify relevant local digital business partners including relevant meetings with high level officials.
+We will organise an individual programme for your company in accordance with your needs which will include the following:

-- Kickoff seminar on business opportunities in Mozambique and South Africa
+- Kickoff seminar on digital business opportunities Kenya (in Copenhagen)

-- High-level minister meetings with relevans for your business
+- High-level minister meetings with relevance for your business

-This delegation to Mozambique and South Africa is relevant for Nordic companies operating in all sectors – but in particularly in the following sectors:
+This delegation to Kenya is relevant for Nordic companies operating with digital solutions in the following areas:

 Individual programme will be elaborated accordingly to the needs and requirements of each participating company.